WoongDemianPark/HRI/FaceDetEmo/README.md

 	```

 * Download FER (Facial Expression Recognition) model and save it into './models/RAF-DB/'
-*IF THERE IS NO DIRECTORY, JUST MAKE IT'
+*IF THERE IS NO DIRECTORY, JUST MAKE IT'.
 	```
 	Download link: https://drive.google.com/file/d/1Gpdt7QhKKuoc8uTpJLZTGHIALsL6nz8H/view?usp=sharing
 	```

-* Install PyTorch
+* Install PyTorch.
 	```
 	https://pytorch.kr/get-started/locally/
 	conda install pytorch torchvision torchaudio cpuonly -c pytorch
 	```

-* Install Requirements
+* Install Requirements.
 	```
 	conda install -c anaconda scikit-learn
 	pip install networks
 	```

 ## How to run demo
+* it is possible that an extra library needs to be installed to run this source code.
 	```
 	python main.py
 	```
-	*it is possible that an extra library needs to be installed to run this source code.

 ## Citation